Production of percussion shows and workshops

 Capilano College in North Vancouver, Early Childhood Educator, Canada

-Music for Young Children, Naramata, C. -B., Canada
+Music for Young Children, Naramata, B. C., Canada

 BENEFITS